bookmoons/cashshufflejs/doc/protocol.rst

   message is terminated withe the Unicode character `U+23CE Return Symbol`_ in UTF-8.
 That encodes to the 3 byte sequence ``e2 8f 8e``.
 - For encryption strings are encoded to UTF-8 without BOM.
+- For signing packets are encoded to undelimited wire format.

 .. _CashShuffle: https://cashshuffle.com/
 .. _CoinShuffle: http://crypsys.mmci.uni-saarland.de/projects/CoinShuffle/